AS Bantous

 Association Sportive Bantous is a Congolese football club based in Mbuji-Mayi, Kasai-Oriental province and currently playing in the Linafoot Ligue 2, the second level of the Congolese football.

 History

-AS Bantous was founded in 1961 and they have won the Linafoot, the most important football league in the Democratic Republic of the Congo in 1995.
+AS Bantous was founded in 1961 and they won the Linafoot, the most important football league in the Democratic Republic of the Congo, in 1995.

-He was also a finalist of the Coupe du Congo (DR Congo) in 1994, in which he was defeated by DC Motema Pembe.

-Internationally they have participated in 3 continental tournaments, in which they have never passed the second round.
+They were finalists in the Coupe du Congo in 1994, in which they were defeated by DC Motema Pembe.
+Internationally, they have participated in three continental tournaments, but have never passed the second round.